Hochul chooses new Lt. Governor: Congressman Antonio Delgado

 ALBANY, N.Y.
-(WTEN) — Gov. Kathy Hochul chose a new Lieutenant Governor, Congressman Antonio Delgado who represents the Capital Region.
-This comes after lawmakers passed legislation yesterday that removed former Lieutenant Governor Brian Benjamin’s name from the ballot.
-The former Lt.
-Governor resigned following his arrest due to campaign finance corruption charges.
+(WTEN) — Gov. Kathy Hochul chose a new Lieutenant Governor, Congressman Antonio Delgado, who represents the Capital Region.
+This comes after lawmakers passed legislation Monday that removed former Lieutenant Governor Brian Benjamin’s name from the ballot.
+The former lieutenant governor resigned following his arrest due to campaign finance corruption charges.

-Governor Hochul is aware that some New Yorkers may have been concerned about the vetting process following the last Lt Governor but during a press conference she assures New Yorkers it was done thoroughly.
+Governor Hochul is aware that some New Yorkers may have been concerned about the vetting process following the last lieutenant governor, but during a press conference, she assures New Yorkers it was done thoroughly.

 she said.